From Tokenizer Bias to Backbone Capability: A Controlled Study of LLMs for Time Series Forecasting: Observations and Analysis

 To demonstrate the limitations of the conventional train-then-test method on small datasets, we created three comparative models based on a 12-layer GPT2 architecture: The first model, \textit{Textpre-trained GPT (TP-GPT)}, retains the original 12-layer text-pre-trained GPT weights without any changes.
 The second model, \textit{Diagonal Initialized GPT (DI-GPT)}, initializes all weight matrices of the Transformer layers as diagonal matrices and sets all biases to zero, creating a network with no pre-trained knowledge that mainly passes input data through with minimal non-linear operations.
-The third model, \textit{Time Series pre-trained GPT (TS-GPT)}, maintains the same architecture but is randomly initialized and pre-trained on a large time series dataset.
+The third model, \textit{Time Series pre-trained GPT (TS-GPT)}, maintains the identical architecture but is randomly initialized and pre-trained on a large time series dataset.
 This pre-training equips the third model with knowledge specifically beneficial for time series forecasting.

 All three models share the same architecture.
-With their Transformer backbone frozen, we retrained each model's new Encoder and Decoder, both consisting of a two-layer MLP, on the training sets of various public datasets and evaluated them on the corresponding test sets.
-As shown in Figure~\ref{f:three gpt}, despite having different pre-trained knowledge, the three architecturally identical models showed no significant performance differences during testing.
-This finding highlights a critical issue: on small public datasets, \emph{the Encoder and Decoder can effectively adapt to the data for prediction without relying on additional pre-trained parameters}, thus obscuring the potential of the frozen Backbone.
-Consequently, this small dataset train-test approach cannot accurately assess LLMs' time series prediction capabilities.
+With their Transformer backbone frozen, we retrained each model's Tokenizer and Detokenizer—both two-layer MLPs—on the training sets of various public datasets and evaluated them on the corresponding test sets.
+As shown in Figure~\ref{f:three_gpt}, despite differing pre-trained knowledge, the three architecturally identical models showed no significant performance differences during testing.
+This highlights a critical issue: on small public datasets, \emph{the Tokenizer and Detokenizer can effectively adapt to the data without relying on additional pre-trained parameters}, thus obscuring the frozen LLM backbone's potential.
+Consequently, this small dataset train-test setup cannot accurately assess LLMs' time series forecasting capabilities.
 Hence, it suggests that the work~\cite{tan2024language} does not sufficiently challenge the effectiveness of pre-trained LLMs.
-This is because each model's Patch Encoder and Decoder are adapted to the current Backbone within the limited dataset context, and the Encoder and Decoder can provide significant predictive power alone.
-Consequently, their ablation studies fail to reveal the extent to which the Backbone contributes to processing time series data.
+This is because each model's Patch Tokenizer and Detokenizer are adapted to the current Backbone within the limited dataset context, and the Tokenizer-Detokenizer can provide considerable predictive power alone.
+As a result, their ablation studies fail to reveal the extent to which the Backbone contributes to processing time series data.